b-marie/brittanyellichblog/content/content/1-b-accessibility-html-elements/index.md

 ### Images

 * Almost all images should have alt text, which is the tag that is read by the screen reader to the user.
 If that alt text doesn't exist the screen reader will skip over the image entirely.
+This should be implemented with the alt attribute, an aria-label, or aria-labelledby which links to something else that describes the image.
 * The description in alt text should be a description of what the image contains.
 You don't have to say "An image of..." as that will be apparent already.
 Include what is significant about that image and why it was included on the page for sighted users.
 * Don't repeat the alt text in the caption if the image has a caption.
 Screen reader users would then have to hear that text twice.
 Imagine the caption as an extension of what's included in the alt text.
 * Images of graphs require a bit of extra consideration, to make sure that the feel of the content of the graph is conveyed to the user through the alt text and caption (if applicable).